Build a Bot Tutorial

 Train and Test the Bot

-To do this, she starts testing and training in Bot Builder:
+To do this, she starts training and testing in Bot Builder:

 1. The first thing Akela does is click Train and Stage to ensure that her bot is up to date with all the changes she's made.